rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## What to Do

-* If inheritance makes no sense and the subclass really does have nothing in common with the superclass, eliminate inheritance in favor of [Replace Inheritance with Delegation](refactoring-ruby#/53).
+* If inheritance makes no sense and the subclass really does have nothing in common with the superclass, eliminate inheritance in favor of [Replace Inheritance with Delegation](refactoring-ruby#/61).
-* Another way to get rid of an unnecessary inheritance is to move all common behavior to a module - [Extract Module](refactoring-ruby#/36).
+* Another way to get rid of an unnecessary inheritance is to move all common behavior to a module - [Extract Module](refactoring-ruby#/44).

 ---

 # Complex Conditional Expression

-* Complex case operator or sequence of if statements.
+* Complex case operator or sequence of "if statements".
 * Guard clauses checks for particular values before doing work (especially comparisons to constants)

 --